 3. Connect external alarm sensors (burglary, fire, etc.) and other external alarm equipment (optical or acoustic signal, etc.), if any.
-Cables for this installation is taken through a free strain relief bushing on the bottom of the repeater, in the same way as the mains cable and the antenna cables.
+Cables for this installation is taken through a free strain relief bushing at the bottom of the repeater, in the same way as the mains cable and the antenna cables.

-External alarm is connected to the P119 alarm port located in the centra in the cabinet (see Figure 3-7 on page 3-9).
-Use a 7 pole male connector.
+External alarm is connected to the P119 alarm port located in the center of the cabinet (see Figure 3-7 on page 3-9).
+Use a 7 pole female connector.